 I really wish I didn’t have to take a holiday this year, said no one ever.

-If you’re like us, you’ll be trying to take advantage of every day public holiday you can to spend more time travelling this year.
+If you’re like us, you’ll be trying to take advantage of every day and public holiday you can to spend more time travelling this year.
 Rather than whipping out the calendar yourself, online travel insurance provider InsureandGo has done the leg work for you.

 With Easter and Anzac Day so close together, they say you can get 17 days off while only using seven days of annual leave (if they take off Friday 14 April until Friday 28 April).